-On October 31, 1962 (less than a month before President Kennedy was assassinated) First Lady Jacqueline Kennedy and her sister-in-law, Jean Kennedy Smith (who later became the U.S. Ambassador to Ireland) along with Caroline Kennedy and Steve Smith, Jr. all dressed up for Halloween and allowed then-White House photographer Robert Knudsen to photograph them.
+On October 31, 1962 (a year and a month before President Kennedy was assassinated) First Lady Jacqueline Kennedy and her sister-in-law, Jean Kennedy Smith (who later became the U.S. Ambassador to Ireland) along with Caroline Kennedy and Steve Smith, Jr. all dressed up for Halloween and allowed then-White House photographer Robert Knudsen to photograph them.
 You’ve probably seen the famous photograph of John Kennedy in the oval office with Caroline and John Jr dressed for Halloween from the same night.

 The children are wearing witch and skeleton costumes with vacuum-formed masks which were all the rage in the early 60s.
 But what are so odd are the costumes donned by Jackie and Jean which look like a black and red ghost, respectively.

 The tarp-like material worn over their heads had eyeholes out of which to see and were paired with, in Jackie’s case, black leggings, black long sleeves, black leather boots and black leather gloves.
 The profile view kind of looks like McDonald’s Grimace doesn’t it?